Mainell/ProjetsData/README.md

 - 🐺 How to pronouns my first name ? menɘl
 - 🎓 Fun fact: I was a teacher for 8 years !
 My best memory ?
 A trip in Copenhagen with 30 pupils.

-This is part of a "mini project" organized while I was studying at the Wild Code School :
+This is part of a "mini project" done while I was studying at the Wild Code School :

 ![Capture d'écran du PowerBI](images/horses.png)